accessibility-exchange/platform/README.md

 **Cannot reach site using browser**

+- Visit the site using the SSL proxy to make sure assets load [https://localhost](https://localhost).
 - Check that all containers are up and running using the following command `docker ps -a` and check for container with the name `platform.test` and check the status column to see if it says **Up**.
 - If it's not up then try to check logs to see if there is an error with the command `dc logs -f platform.test`.
 This should help you resolve what might be missing.